MicrosoftLearning/mslearn-azure-ml/Instructions/09-Hyperparameter-tuning.md

 1. Within the Azure Machine Learning Studio, navigate to the **Compute** page and verify that the compute instance and cluster you created in the previous section exist.
 The compute instance should be running, the cluster should be idle and have 0 nodes running.
 1. In the **Compute instances** tab, find your compute instance, and select the **Terminal** application.
 1. In the terminal, install the Python SDK on the compute instance by running the following commands in the terminal:

     ```
     pip uninstall azure-ai-ml
     pip install azure-ai-ml
     ```

+    > Ignore any (error) messages that say that the packages couldn't be found and uninstalled.

 1. Run the following command to clone a Git repository containing notebooks, data, and other files to your workspace:

     ```
     git clone https://github.com/MicrosoftLearning/mslearn-azure-ml.git azure-ml-labs
     ```

 1. When the command has completed, in the **Files** pane, click **&#8635;** to refresh the view and verify that a new **Users/*your-user-name*/azure-ml-labs** folder has been created.

-## Train a classification model with automated machine learning
+## Tune hyperparameters with a sweep job

-Now that you have all the necessary resources, you can run the notebook to configure and submit the Automated Machine Learning job.
+Now that you have all the necessary resources, you can run the notebook to submit a sweep job.

-1. Open the **Labs/05/Classification with Automated Machine Learning.ipynb** notebook.
+1. Open the **Labs/09/Hyperparameter tuning.ipynb** notebook.

+    > Select **Authenticate** and follow the necessary steps if a notification appears asking you to authenticate.

 1. Run all cells in the notebook.

-A new job will be created in the Azure Machine Learning workspace.
-The job tracks the inputs defined in the job configuration, the data asset used, and the outputs like metrics to evaluate the models.

-Note that the Automated Machine Learning jobs contains child jobs, which represent individual models that have been trained and other tasks needed to execute.

-3. When the Automate Machine Learning job has completed, explore the job details in the Studio:
-    - The **Data guardrails** tab shows whether your training data had any issues.
-    - The **Models** tab will show all models that have been trained.
-    - Select **View explanation** for the best model to understand which features influenced the target value the most.

 ## Delete Azure resources